ForEvolve/forevolve.github.io/_drafts/en/2024-02-01-an-atypical-asp-net-core-8-design-patterns-guide-third-edition-unveiling.md

 I improved and increased the number of real-world-like examples where numerous code projects have been updated or rewritten completely.
 The Dependency Injection chapter benefited from significant updates as well.
 I split the options and logging chapter in two, and improved the content.

 Many other changes were applied, like improving the heading of chapters for easier navigation, and all chapters benefitted from content tweaks, image updates, code sample revamps, and more.
-On top of that, I added new content around tools like Mapperly and MassTransit.
+On top of that, I added new content around tools like Mapperly, MassTransit, and Refit.

 On top of that, Chapter 18 is a new chapter dedicated to the Request-EndPoint-Response (REPR) pattern using Minimal APIs.
 Chapter 19, Microservices, extends the REPR code sample to microservices architecture and API layering with a Backend For Frontend (BFF) example.
 Then, Chapter 20 discusses modular monolith architecture and builds on top of Chapters 18 and 19's new e-commerce examples.
 That last project, rebuilt in three flavors, is a larger implementation that combines more building blocks like a real app would.